-- Worked closely with their thesis adviser to select a thesis topic and submitted an approved proposal of the thesis.
+- Worked closely with their thesis adviser to select a thesis topic and submitted and orally defended an approved proposal of the thesis.

-- Provided satisfactory evidence that he or she has general understanding of the fundamental principles and problems in geology relating to his or her thesis research by successfully conducting independent research.
+- Provided satisfactory evidence that they have general understanding of the fundamental principles and problems in geology relating to their thesis research by successfully conducting independent research.

-- Submitted an approved written thesis and successfully defended an oral examination of research findings.
+- Submitted an approved written thesis, gave an oral public presentation, and successfully defended an oral examination of research findings.